jadistanbelly/Machine-Learning/README.md

 # Machine Learning in R
- Applied Machine Learning in R
+ A copy of my application of Machine Learning concepts using R